-A lot of investors and investment managers talk about diversification and diversified portfolios, but if you are new to investing you may be wondering: just what is a diversified portfolio and how to I build one?
+A lot of investors and investment managers talk about diversification and diversified investment portfolios, but if you are new to investing you may be wondering: just what is a diversified investment portfolio?
+And how to I create one?

 Put simply, a diversified portfolio is a collection of investment securities that perform differently and will, on average, provide higher returns with lower risk than the individual securities within the portfolio.